LBDserver/backend_prototype/README.md

 ## Startup
 * Start both [MongoDB](https://docs.mongodb.com/manual/tutorial/manage-mongodb-processes/) and GraphDB.
 By default they will run respectively on port 27017 and port 7200.
-* Run the command `npm start` in a terminal (in the folder where you installed this repository).
+* Run the command `npm run dev` in a terminal (in the folder where you installed this repository).
 Since concurrently is installed, this command will simultaneously start both the frontend and backend (Please ensure that you follow the folder structure as mentioned above)
 * The application will be hosted on port 5000.
 You may find it at http://localhost:5000.